GabeScott/standard-works-vault/General Conference/2016 October - Gratitude on the Sabbath Day.md

 What I could not see clearly then was that the Lord was pouring out His Spirit on people in those little sacrament meetings.
 I could feel it, but I could not see the extent and the timing of the Lord’s intentions to build and glorify His kingdom.
 A prophet, by revelation, saw and recorded what we can now see ourselves.
 Nephi said that our total numbers would not be great but that the cumulative light would be a sight to see:

-“And it came to pass that I beheld the church of the Lamb of God, and its numbers were few. ...
+“And it came to pass that I beheld the church of the Lamb of God, and its numbers were few. …

-“And it came to pass that I, Nephi, beheld the power of the Lamb of God, that it descended upon the saints of the church of the Lamb, and upon the covenant people of the Lord, who were scattered upon all the face of the earth; and they were armed with righteousness and with the power of God in great glory.”
+“And it came to pass that I, Nephi, beheld the power of the Lamb of God, that it descended upon the saints of the church of the Lamb, and upon the covenant people of the Lord, who were scattered upon all the face of the earth; and they were armed with righteousness and with the power of God in great glory.”[^6]

 In this dispensation, a similar prophetic description of our condition and the opportunities ahead is recorded in the Doctrine and Covenants: